kevinchatham/tressi/README.md

 ## ⚙️ Configuration Reference

-Your `tressi` config file can be written in TypeScript or JSON.
-The following options are available:
+Your `tressi.config.json` file is a standard JSON file with the following root properties:

 - `headers`: An object containing headers to be sent with each request.
 - `requests`: An array of request objects, each with the following properties: